A Linear Algebra Approach to Linear Metatheory: Syntax

-However, the rules chosen are important in \autoref{sec:translation}, as they correspond closely to the rules of Dual Intuitionistic Linear Logic and the modal calculus of Pfenning and Davies \cite{Barber1996,judgmental}.
+However, the precise set of rules that we have chosen will be important in \autoref{sec:translation}, as they correspond closely to the rules of Dual Intuitionistic Linear Logic and the modal calculus of Pfenning and Davies \cite{Barber1996,judgmental}.
 In fact, there are several similar calculi in the literature which do not embed intuitionistic linear logic, and thus do not translate in the same way as \name{}.
 For example, the system of Abel and Bernardy \cite{AbelBernardy2020} essentially replaces \TirName{$\tensor{}{}$-E} with the following stronger rule (in our notation, modified to include subusaging).
 This eliminator allows one to derive $\fun{\excl r{(\tensor A B)}}{\tensor{\excl r A}{\excl r B}}$ for any $\rescomment r$, $A$, and $B$, whereas linear logic has no such tautology.

 In \autoref{sec:metatheory}, we will show the admissibility of, amongst others, the rules shown in \autoref{fig:lemmas}.
 The rules in \autoref{fig:lemmas} will be required for the proofs in \autoref{sec:general} and \autoref{sec:translation}.
 Using these rules, we can also derive the following fact, which demonstrates a linear form of \emph{cut}.